Parallel Minimum Cost Flow in Near-Linear Work and Square Root Depth for Dense Instances: Parallel Batch-Dynamic Expander Decomposition

-Now we can call \textsc{Trimming} on $G'_{i},V_{i-1},\phi$, which satisfies all input requirements: the graph $G'_i$ is given as an adjacent list as we know $E_i$ explicitly; $A$ is accessed by identity query; and $E_{G'_i}(A,V\setminus A)$ is explicitly given as we know explicitly $E_i$ (more specifically, $E_{G'_i}(A,V\setminus A)$ contains all two-edges split by inserting a node in the middle of each edge in $E_i\cap E(G_{i-1}[V_{i-1}])$).
+Now we can apply \Cref{lem:trimmingcorrectness}.
+We can call \textsc{Trimming} on $G'_{i},V_{i-1},\phi$, which satisfies all input requirements: the graph $G'_i$ is given as an adjacency list as we know $E_i$ explicitly; $A$ is accessed by identity query; and $E_{G'_i}(A,V\setminus A)$ is explicitly given as we know explicitly $E_i$ (more specifically, $E_{G'_i}(A,V\setminus A)$ contains all two-edges split by inserting a node in the middle of each edge in $E_i\cap E(G_{i-1}[V_{i-1}])$).
 The reader can now see more intuition on why we define $G'_i$ in the above way: the additional adjacent edges of $G'_i[V-P_{i-1}]$ will contribute to the source capacity of $\ff$.